SKhai77/js-password-generator/README.md

 - It is a normal website that generates secure passwords.
 - Click the "Generate Password" button.
 - Then, a pop-up window will show up for you to type how many characters to include in your password, between 8 and 128 characters.
-- Then, confirm the criteria you would like to include by clicking "OK" or "Cancel" four times.
+- Then, confirm all the criteria you would like to include by clicking "OK" or "Cancel".
 - Then, you will see the generated secure password based on the criteria you have selected.
 - Preview the webpage or visit the live website by [clicking here, JavaScript Password Generator](https://skhai77.github.io/js-password-generator/).